KevFan/gym2-node-summer-project/README.md

     * CRUD on individual exercise sessions
   * Member
     * View Fitness Progamme and individual exercise sessions
+* Miscellaneous
+  * Form validation - Member's can't signup/book assessment without filling all information required
+  * Email validation for signup/update email
+    * Checks whether the email (toLowerCase) is already used by another member/trainer
+    * Shows success/unsuccessful messages in login, signup and update settings
+  * Profile picture uploading
+    * Allows member/trainer to upload, delete, update profile picture from a cloudinary account
+  * Trainer
+    * Delete member - deletes all member related information from json databases and cloudinary store
+    * Search member to view member dashboard
+  * Assessment bookings and goals are sorted by date (most recent to oldest or vice versa)
+  * Date/time selection is limited to only in the future from today

 ### Notes:
 * There is no sign up available for a Trainer.
 Trainers must be preloaded from the trainer-store.json